Wake Forest University Department of Counseling

 Course Description

-This course will provide you with an overview of statistics and research in counseling.
-It will combine reading of the required text, journal articles and other selected publications, lectures, discussion, small group activities, and student presentations to help students learn and assimilate the key statistics and research principles necessary to successfully complete the Masters in Counseling program and practice as professional clinical mental health or school counselors.
+This course will provide students with an overview of statistics and research in counseling.
+It will combine the reading of required texts, journal articles, and other selected publications.
+In addition, lectures, discussions, small group activities, and student presentations will help students learn and assimilate the key statistics and research principles necessary to successfully complete the Master's in Counseling program, and practice as a professional clinical mental health or school counselor.

 Course Objectives